arbor-sim/arbor/doc/install.rst

     module swap PrgEnv-cray PrgEnv-gnu

-The version of the compiler can then be set by choosing an appropriate gcc module.
+The version of the GCC can then be set by choosing an appropriate gcc module.
 In the example below we use ``module avail`` to see which versions of GCC are available, then choose GCC 7.1.0